flaurida/laurails/README.md

 ### Example Usage

 To create your your own model, simply add the file to the app/models folder, inherit from LaurailsrecordBase, and call the finalize! method.
 You may then define associations with optional specifications for class name, foreign key, and primary key.
-You may also call the class method `validates` with a desired attribute to ensure that the attribute is present before saving.
+You may also call the class method `validates` to perform model-level validations.
+Currently, the options that are supported are: `presence`, `uniqueness`, and `length`.
+If no option is given, the default validation is `presence: true`.

 An example is shown below ([see file](./app/models/hedgehog.rb)).